-Humanities Montana has a credit card account for use in various agency purchases including events (e.g. food and lodging for a meeting) and routine monthly expenditures.
+Humanities Montana has a credit card account for use in various agency purchases including events (e.g. food and lodging for a conference or meeting) and routine monthly expenditures.

-- Two cards are issued in the names of the executive director and the program officer.
-Documentation of all credit card expenses (receipts/charge slips) is given to the fiscal manager as soon as possible after a charge is made to the card.
-Where receipts are found missing when the credit card statement is received, the card holder will be notified by the fiscal manager and a replacement receipt secured.
+- 1. Credit cards are issued in the names of the executive director, program director, program manager, grants director and development manager.
+Documentation of all credit card expenses (receipts/charge slips) is given to the fiscal director as soon as possible after a charge is made to the card.
+Where receipts are found missing when the credit card statement is received, the card holder will be notified by the fiscal director and a replacement receipt secured.
 Absent a receipt or other reasonable documentation of the expense, the expense will be charged to the unrestricted fund source. - 2.
-The fiscal manager and executive director review statements monthly.
-The fiscal manager reconciles the individual charge documentation with the statement, informs card holders of missing receipts, codes and enters the charges into QuickBooks.
-The full balance on the cards are paid automatically monthly via EFT from the checking account.
+The fiscal director and executive director review all credit card statements monthly.
+The finance chair also reviews the executive director's credit card statement monthly.
+The fiscal director reconciles the individual charge documentation with the statement, informs card holders of missing receipts, codes and enters the charges into QuickBooks.
+The full balance on the cards is paid automatically monthly via EFT from the checking account.